Call Today – 386.320.6169

 • Ensure that creditors are properly served, if necessary

-• Create a distribution plan that will be workable for you, fair to the beneficiaries, efficient, and acceptable to the court
+• Create a distribution plan that will be fair, efficient and and acceptable to the court

 • Obtain a distribution order